ogusarenko/mke-docs/content/docs/concepts/cni.md

 {{< callout type="info" >}}
+- The following CIDR IP ranges must be disjointed from one another:
+   - Cluster CIDR range
+   - Service CIDR range
+   - CIDR range used by your cluster nodes' private IP address
 - MKE 4k uses a static port range for Kubernetes NodePorts, from  `32768` to `35535`.
 - Following a successful MKE 3 to MKE 4k upgrade, a list displays that presents the ports that no longer need to be opened on manager or worker nodes.
 These ports can be blocked.
 {{< /callout >}}